CandlePlatforms/devdocs/docs/validate/polygon-basics/who-is-delegator.md

 :::tip Being an active delegator

-Delegation should not be seen as a passive activity, as delegators are an integral part of maintaining the Polygon network.
+Delegation should not be seen as a passive activity, as delegators are an integral part of maintaining the Candle network.
 Each delegator is responsible for managing their own risk, but in doing so, delegators should aim to elect validators that are behaving well.

 :::